-Bingo now comes in many forms.
+Bingo games now comes in many forms.
 Here are the most popular formats in which the game can be played…

 In the UK this is the most popular format of the game.
 Played on tickets with grids of 15 numbers over three rows, five numbers in each row.
 There are 6 grids of numbers making a total 0f 90.
 Numbers between 1 and 90 are called and marked off by the player.
 The first person to mark five numbers in a line on a single ticket wins.
 Subsequently, players attempt to mark two full lines on one ticket and then a “full house” covering all 15 numbers.